 - Completion of the Increment Judo Course on the history of Police Judo, philosophy of judo and Police Judo, with a pass on the written examination for this course.

-- Completion of related Police Judo Clinics such as the Handcuffing and Takedown Clinic or other Police Judo sponsored clinics.
+- Completion of related Police Judo Clinics including the Police Judo Higher Belt Clinic, Handcuffing and Takedown Clinic, the annual VPD International Police Judo Clinic or other Police Judo sponsored clinics.

 - An ability to demonstrate the arrest and control tactics of Police Judo.